Pioreactor/docs.pioreactor/user-guide/50-Troubleshooting/UI troubleshooting.md

 - The UI is hosted on **http**, not **http_s_**.
 Check if you are accessing `http` `://pioreactor.local`, and _not_ `https` `://pioreactor.local`.
 - Try accessing using the url `http://<the permanent name of your Pioreactor aka hostname>.local`
 - If you know your Raspberry Pi's IP, try `http://<IP address of your Raspberry Pi>`.
 Here's [information to determine the IP address](/user-guide/common-questions#how-can-i-determine-the-pioreactors-ip-address)
+- Errors during installation:
     - When pressing the button on the HAT, does the blue LED show up?
 If not, installation may have failed.
 See notes [here](/user-guide/software-set-up#my-pioreactor-never-flashes-the-blue-led).
     - In your Raspberry Pi Imager settings, confirm that you clicked "Set username and password", and used the username `pioreactor`.
 If not, try [reinstalling the image](/user-guide/software-set-up#setting-up-your-raspberry-pi).
  - Are you on an older Windows machine?
 You may need to install a DNS [service](https://learn.adafruit.com/bonjour-zeroconf-networking-for-windows-and-linux/overview#microsoft-windows-914263-8), but also see workarounds [here](https://github.com/OutsourcedGuru/octoprint-name-resolution-hacks).
+ - Try SSHing in and restarting the webserver: `sudo systemctl restart lighttpd.service && sudo systemctl status lighttpd.service`.

 ### I see "Failed to connect to MQTT.
 Is configuration for leader_address correct?
 Currently set to ..." in a pop-up - what can I do?